codebasedlearning/cpp_course/0x0x_am1/README.md

 [© 2025, A.Voß, FH Aachen, codebasedlearning.dev](mailto:info@codebasedlearning.dev)

-Note: This is a test exam task, which is why it is given in German.
+Note: This is part of a test exam task, which is why it is given in German.

 # Tasks – Exam 1